gateio/gateapi-csharp/docs/SpotApi.md

             var apiInstance = new SpotApi(config);
             var page = 1;  // int? | Page number (optional)  (default to 1)
             var limit = 100;  // int? | Maximum number of records returned in one page in each currency pair (optional)  (default to 100) var account = "cross_margin";  // string | Specify operation account.
 Default to spot and margin account if not specified.
-Set to `cross_margin` to operate against margin account (optional)
+Set to `cross_margin` to operate against margin account.
+Portfolio margin account must set to `cross_margin` only (optional)

             try
             {